Have you heard the one about the rancher who walks into a cafe ... and finds himself? | CBC News

 Sturgeon reckons his mom, Suzan, made about 20 copies of that particular bronze back in 1987.

 She died last fall.
-Though he has several of her bronzes, he'd always wanted that jockey on that horse.
+Though he has several of her bronzes, he's always wanted that jockey on that horse.

 Until Wednesday.